Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Detailed Experiment Settings

-In Sec.~\ref{sec:internal_policy_optim} and Sec.~\ref{sec:bupo}, we conduct reinforcement learning (RL) experiments to evaluate the performance of the proposed algorithm.
-In this section, we describe the RL training setup in detail.
+\textbf{Detailed Training Setup.} Specifically, we focus on the Qwen3 series, using \texttt{Qwen3-4B} and \texttt{Qwen3-8B}~\citep{yang2025qwen3}.
+Meanwhile, we select \texttt{Llama-OctoThinker-3B-Base} and \texttt{Llama-OctoThinker-8B-Base} from the Llama series, as these models demonstrate improved training behavior after mid-training based on \texttt{Llama-3.2-Base}~\citep{wang2025octothinker}.
+We set $s_\text{inter}=30$ for \texttt{Qwen3-4B} and $s_\text{inter}=20$ for the other LLMs.
 We implement GRPO and other baseline algorithms using the veRL framework~\citep{sheng2025hybridflow}.
 Across all algorithms and model variants, we adopt a unified set of hyperparameters, as reported in Table~\ref{tab:rl_parameters}, and do not employ entropy regularization or KL-based losses.
 For PPO, the critic network is trained separately with a learning rate of $1\times10^{-5}$.
+All experimental results are averaged over three random seeds.

+\textbf{Evaluation Setup.} We use vLLM~\citep{kwon2023efficient} with temperature 1.0 and top\_p 1.0.
+This metric is defined as Pass@$K:=\mathbb{E}_{x\sim\mathcal{D}}\left[1-\binom{n-c}{K}/\binom{n}{K}\right]$, where $c$ denotes the number of correct completions out of $n$ generated responses.
+To reduce evaluation variance on those datasets, we set $n=300$.